hash-im-table/portfolio/README.md

 ![showcase](https://user-images.githubusercontent.com/66776230/84427828-72e71f80-ac1d-11ea-819b-480c2453a050.gif)

+## Top-Down Collision Detection

-I also wanted to try and repurpose my code again for a top down game, again leveraging the collision detection system I built earlier.
+I also wanted to try and repurpose my code again for a top-down game, again leveraging the collision detection system I built earlier.

 Below is what that looks like!

 ![WIP1](https://user-images.githubusercontent.com/66776230/84375535-9d15ee80-abd7-11ea-9298-6ddc3e77166f.gif)

 (Ignore the pink colour palate, I was trying to impress my little cousin.
 It didn’t work…)

+## Enemy Patrolling Behaviour

 I have also started looking into enemy behaviour: